 As recognised in the London Urban Forest Plan, collating data about London's urban forest is challenging due to the number of landowners and managers involved, as well as the limited resources available.
 The Plan committed to undertaking regular updates to this map, and also, over time, to collating a London-wide inventory of publicly owned and managed trees, in line with emerging national standards.

 The data is used on the London Street Tree Map.

 Notes on the data:

-- The data received varied significantly by borough.
+- The data received varies significantly by borough.
 Some boroughs have only included trees on highways, whilst others have included trees on housing land, in schools or in parks.
 In some cases trees were recorded only when work was carried out.

 - The ‘tree ID’ number has been added to the data to help map it.
 This number is not linked to borough’s tree management systems.
-Although for future data updates it would be helpful to establish such a link.

 Warning: Large file size may result in a long download time